William Crowther (programmer)

 William Crowther (born 1936) is an American computer programmer, caver, and rock climber.
 He is the co-creator of Colossal Cave Adventure from 1975 onward, a seminal computer game that influenced the first decade of video game design and inspired the text adventure game genre.

 Biography

-During the early 1970s, Crowther worked at defense contractor and internet pioneer Bolt Beranek and Newman (BBN), where he was part of the original small ARPAnet development team.
-His implementation of a distributed distance vector routing system for the ARPAnet was an important step in the evolution of the internet.
+During the early 1970s, Crowther worked at defense contractor and internet-pioneer Bolt Beranek and Newman (BBN), where he was part of the original small ARPAnet development team.
+His implementation of a distributed distance vector routing system for the ARPAnet was an important early step in the evolution of the Internet.

 Crowther met and married Pat Crowther while studying at the Massachusetts Institute of Technology, where he received a B.S. in physics in 1958.

 Adventure

 Following his divorce from his wife, Crowther used his spare time to develop a text-based adventure game in Fortran on BBN's PDP-10.
 He created it as a diversion his daughters Sandy and Laura could enjoy when they came to visit.